Brand Voice: From Personality to Point of View

 Concluding Thoughts

-Brand voice is not about clever phrasing or surface-level distinction.
-It’s about coherence over time, and how you brand expresses its worldview.
-When your language reflects your values, your mission, and your way of seeing, your brand becomes easier to recognize and easier to trust.
+Your voice is how your brand expresses its worldview.
+When your language reflects your values, your mission, and your way of seeing, your brand becomes easier to recognise and easier to trust.

 In the next entry of Brand Materials, we’ll explore how to use story to orient your audience.
 You’ll learn how to structure your messaging so people quickly understand where they are, what you offer, and how they fit into the picture, without needing to be persuaded.